 Entry cut-off time is the earlier of the post payout or the start of the event.

 In the event of a draw/tie and such vote option was omitted by @steemsports for any reason, the game will result in all players being paid out regardless of which draw/tied outcome voted.

 Disclaimer and Image/Source Credits:

-Errors and Omissions Excepted (E&OE).
-ChessMasters is currently in beta, currently no liability will be assumed for errors.
+- Errors and Omissions Excepted (E&OE).
+SteemSports is currently beta, currently no liability will be assumed for errors.